AndriynomeD/docker-magento2/README.md

 ### Origin Repository

-This repo is for of [meanbee/docker-magento2][origin-repo] so you need read origin md file
+This repo is fork of [meanbee/docker-magento2][origin-repo] so you need read origin md file

 Also this docker-compose services required [nginx-proxy][nginx-proxy]